solidi/writing/13-coda-learning-from-structures-around-us.md

 An *unbalanced tree* is a metaphor to describe an unwanted structure.
 The structure is not optimal for searching the data it contains.
 Unbalanced trees are naively grown and trimmed.
 They begin to slow us down due to their unchecked height.
 They become too high on one side.

-## How To Balance an Unbalanced Tree
+## How to Balance an Unbalanced Tree

 In saving customers from service interruption, power utility authorities trim left or right.
 They cut where the risk is significant.
 The result is unhealthy trees that are unsightly.
 They think that the tree is performing its function, but instead, it is sick trying to survive.

 ![Courtesy: Google](images/13-03.png)

 There are ways to save the sick tree programmatically as it grows.
 Depending on the tree, we can transverse, rotate left, rotate right, or double rotate.
 We attempt to balance the tree so that it’s healthy.
-Its structure becomes more compact, more beautiful, and elegant than its current shape.
+Its structure becomes compact, beautiful, and elegant than its current shape.

 If the unbalanced tree has enough space in front of it, there is a way to solve their blight at the root.
 We cut down and start over.
 We grow the new tree intelligently on the next pass.